jmalicki/repo-intel/docs/projects/pattern-matcher/README.md

 ## Overview

-The Pattern Matcher is a **Python script** that uses LLM analysis to discover novel patterns and practices in repositories.
-It's designed to find unexpected approaches, not just verify predetermined patterns.
+The Pattern Matcher is a **Python script** that uses LLM analysis to discover completely novel patterns and practices in repositories.
+It's designed to find unexpected approaches that we've never seen before.

-**PURPOSE**: Discover novel practices, innovative approaches, and unexpected patterns that automated scripts cannot detect.
+**PURPOSE**: Discover truly novel practices, innovative approaches, and unexpected patterns that challenge our assumptions about how projects should be organized.
 This is essential for learning about new ways of doing things.

 ## What It Actually Does